 2Co 5:11 Knowing therefore the terror of the Lord, we persuade men; but we are made manifest unto God; and I trust also are made manifest in your consciences.

-Mr 9:50 Salt is good: but if the salt have lost his saltness, wherewith will ye season it?
-Have salt in yourselves, and have peace one with another.

-The effects of the Gospel

 Lu 4:32 And they were astonished at his doctrine: for his word was with power.

 Fire and Salt have to do with a process to purify and perfect our faith.